 Family and social support are key determinants of health.
 They are particularly important for families (including single parent families) and people at risk of social isolation.
-There are over 14,000 single person households in Woking41 and this is projected to continue increasing.
+There are over 14,000 single person households in Woking and this is projected to increase.
 There are over 1,800 lone parents with dependent families in Woking.